planeswalker1/dom-add/README.md

 # _dom-add_

-#### _practice manipulating DOM elements by inserting new text, 10.03.2017_
+#### _practice manipulating DOM elements by inserting new text, 10.09.2017_

 #### By _**planeswalker1**_

 ## Description

-_This page has been created to manipulating DOM elements by inserting new text with the jQuery prepend() method._
+_This page has been created to update DOM elements by inserting new text with the jQuery prepend() method._

 ## Setup/Installation Requirements